The plate upright row is a compound exercise that builds stronger and bigger traps, and rear deltoids (Shoulder).

 One-Arm Plate Upright Row

 One arm plate upright row is the unilateral variation on the plate upright row.
-The single-arm plate upright row is a popular movement for building stronger and bigger traps and shoulders.
+The single-arm plate upright row is popular for building stronger and bigger traps and shoulders.

 Muscles Worked